‘This is not your grandmother’s Easter Egg Roll’: White House seeks corporate sponsorships for Easter event

 Private contributions cover activity booths, artists, music, vendors, staging, equipment and décor, said a source familiar with the planning who was granted anonymity to detail specifics of the funding mechanisms.
 Any excess funding raised, that source said, will go toward other similar White House events, such as Halloween festivities and the Fourth of July.
 So far, one sponsor has been identified for the April 21 event, with other “successful conversations” underway, according to the source, who noted that the National Park Service, which oversees White House grounds, will be responsible for vetting prospective donors before gifts are accepted.

-The White House, the office of the first lady, Harbinger, the National Park Service and National Park Foundation, and the American Egg Board did not respond to CNN’s requests for comment.
+The White House, the office of the first lady, Harbinger, the National Park Service and the National Park Foundation did not respond to CNN’s requests for comment.

 In the past, according to another official involved in the planning of previous Egg Rolls, there was an agreement on reimbursement for the event’s cost between the National Park Service, the American Egg Board, the White House Historical Association and the White House.
 There have also been smaller-scale partnerships with organizations like NASA, the LEGO Foundation, and Disney.
 But any branding, the source said, was extremely limited due to severe constraints from the White House counsel’s office.